SkretasLab/ProteoSeeker/README.md

 <p align="justify">ProteoSeeker is locate at "/home/proteoseeker/" and one can run it directly as a command-line tool.
 To retain the output the output path should be set in the volume or bind-mount.</p>

 # 4. Test cases
-<p align="justify">Below certain examples are provided on how to use ProteoSeeker.
-Docker is the preferred way of running ProteoSeeker.</p>
+<p align="justify">Below certain examples are provided on how to use ProteoSeeker.</p>

 ## 4.2 Docker
 <p align="justify">As an example for usign ProteoSeeker through its Docker image...</p>